Keyboard shortcuts

 Q: How is SIOT different than Particle.io, etc.?

-Particle.io provides excellent infrastructure to support their devices and solve many of the hard problems such as remote FW update, getting data securely from device to cloud, efficient data bandwidth usage, etc. But they don't provide a way to provide a user facing portal for a product that customers can use to see data and interact with the device.
+Particle.io provides excellent infrastructure to support their devices and solve many of the hard problems such as remote firmware update, getting data securely from device to cloud, and efficient data bandwidth usage.
+But, they don’t provide a way to provide a user facing portal for a product that customers can use to see data and interact with the device.

 Q: How is SIOT different than AWS/Azure/GCP/… IoT?